 You’re fascinated by health and love helping others to be their best selves.
-This course will bring that passion to life, with the opportunity to specialise in health promotion, health services management, therapeutic recreation or public health.
+This program will bring that passion to life, with the opportunity to major in health promotion, health services management, therapeutic recreation or public health.

 Note: You will be required to travel between campuses to complete this degree.

 The HSC True Reward early offer program gives school leavers much needed peace of mind, providing an early offer into most programs at The College based on Year 11 or Year 12 subject results.

 Applications are now open to receive an early offer to begin in 2022.

 This program gives you the opportunity to combine study with access to practical experience, to reach your full potential.
 You can also select to major in two areas of health science, giving you the expertise and edge for your future career.

 When you successfully complete the 12-month diploma from The College, you gain guaranteed entry into the second year of the Bachelor of Health Science at Western Sydney University.

 To apply, all you need is an ATAR of 55+ and the determination to work hard.
 Once you’re here, our mission is to make sure you have the supportive learning environment and flexibility you need to transform your life.
 That includes smaller class sizes with greater access to one-on-one teaching and support.